ICanBoogie/ActiveRecord/README.md

 ### Providing your own query

-By default the query object is [Query][] instance, but the class of the query can be specified with the `QUERY_CLASS` attribute.
+By default, the query object is [Query][] instance, but the class of the query can be specified with the `QUERY_CLASS` attribute.
 This is often used to add features to the query.